bread-studios/Interactive-Physics-Simulation/README.md

 # Interactive Physics Simulation

-Thank you for using our super cool interactive physics simulation, made and shipped to you lovingly by three greasy high-schoolers: Muyang Yan, Austyn Ngo, and Greggory Hickman.
+Thank you for using our super cool interactive physics simulation, made and shipped to you lovingly by four greasy high-schoolers: David Zager, Muyang Yan, Austyn Ngo, and Greggory Hickman.

 In this file you will find:
 - Detailed instructions on how to use our program